New Orleans Jazz & Heritage Festival

 The 2014 Jazz Fest food vendors are listed online.

 The official 2014 New Orleans Jazz and Heritage Festival 45th anniversary poster was created and designed by renowned New Orleans artist Terrance Osborne.
 It depicts New Orleans' famous Preservation Hall Jazz Band fronted by its horn players marching out the entrance to their namesake venue and into the streets of the French Quarter.

 The PHJB, founded in 1961 by Allan and Sandra Jaffe, celebrated its 50th anniversary in 2011 and its 50th year of touring last year.
 The band, which plays primarily traditional New Orleans jazz (often referred to as Dixieland), has logged millions of miles on American and international tours, produced over 30 albums and has performed at every JazzFest since the festival's founding.

 For more information on the 2014 JazzFest poster and to place orders go to www.art4now.com.

 How to Get There

-The Fair Grounds Race Course is located at 1731 Gentilly Boulevard, just minutes from downtown and the French Quarter.
-However, the immediate area around the site will be barricaded and off-limits to most vehicular traffic.
+The New Orleans Fair Grounds is located just minutes from downtown and the French Quarter.
+The immediate area around the site will be barricaded and off-limits to most vehicular traffic.
 Convenient bus service on the Esplanade route will take festival-goers to within walking distance of the festival gates, as will shuttle bus service from various park-and-ride lots and other convenient pick-up points around the city.

 For a scenic route to the festival you can take the Canal Street Streetcar line from downtown New Orleans, transfer to the North Carrollton Avenue branch and take it to the end at City Park.
 From there the festival is about a half-mile walk down Esplanade Avenue.
 Follow the crowd and you can't miss it.

-To order tickets or receive more information on JazzFest 2014 visit their website at www.nojazzfest.com.
+To order tickets or receive more information on JazzFest 2014 visit their official website at www.nojazzfest.com.